pocper1/visual-volume/README.md

 ### Features

--   Load and parse VTK and NRRD files
+-   Load and parse NRRD files
 -   Render and display volumetric data
 -   Support for various visualization modes such as isosurfaces and volume rendering
 -   Interactive features allowing users to adjust the view and visualization parameters

-### Dataset

-The dataset source is from [PHercParis4.volpkg](https://dl.ash2txt.org/full-scrolls/Scroll1/PHercParis4.volpkg/volume_grids/20230205180739/).
-You need to sign up to access and use the dataset.

 ### Tech stack